 Recycled water

-At the Byron Bay sewage treatment plant, up to one mega-litre a day of effluent that would otherwise be discharged into our water ways, or one Olympic sized swimming pool, is treated.
+At the Byron Bay sewage treatment plant, up to one mega-litre a day of effluent that would otherwise be discharged into our waterways is treated and supplied to urban areas via a purple pipe network.

 In Byron Bay recycled water is used for:

-• irrigation of sporting fields, parks and gardens
+• irrigation of nurseries, golf courses, sporting fields, parks and gardens

 • truck filling standpipes for construction applications and dust suppression.